levseyd01/TOL_onboarding/source/index.rst

          Add an Account Button

-   6.3 Repeat :ref:`step-5` for the additional shareholder.
+   6.3 Repeat Step 5 for the additional shareholder.

    6.4 Click `Add/Remove Accounts` at the top of the page to confirm shareholder was added.